pr-ptl/Crs2D/README.md

-The coffee ring effect is a fascinating phenomenon in fluid dynamics and materials science!
+The coffee ring effect is a fascinating phenomenon in fluid dynamics and materials science.
 It occurs when a droplet of liquid containing suspended particles (like coffee) evaporates on a surface, leaving behind a ring-shaped stain rather than a uniform deposit.

-Here's how it works: When a coffee droplet sits on a surface, it has a curved edge where the liquid is thinner.
+How does it works: When a coffee droplet sits on a surface, it has a curved edge where the liquid is thinner.
 This edge, called the contact line, becomes "pinned" to the surface due to surface tension and contamination.
 As the droplet evaporates, the liquid at the thin edges evaporates faster than at the thicker center.
 To replace this lost liquid, fluid flows outward from the center toward the edges, carrying suspended particles (coffee grounds, pigments, etc.) along with it.

 Since the contact line is pinned and can't move inward, all these particles get deposited at the edge as the liquid evaporates, creating the characteristic ring pattern.
 The center of the original droplet ends up with fewer particles, so it appears lighter.